valancej/anchore-artifactory/README.md

 ### Scanning an image

 **Note:** To find the image repository and tag of a particular image in Artifactory, select the image and tag you would like analyzed and select 'Docker Info' in the Artifactory UI.

-**Note:** The username and password fields should be the same credentials you pass via a `docker login`

 ![image](images/artifactory-image.png)